xshopper/done24bot/index.md

 # Use it!

-Download the latest release of the application from the releases.
+1. Download the latest release of the application from the releases.
 Start the application and wait a bit.
 At the first start it will download the chrome for execution

+2. Register and log in to the application.

-Search for an execution plan like this: Demo.
+3. Search for an execution plan like this: Demo.
 This script will do something :) ...
 It goes to cnn, clicks here and there and quits :)
 You can see the history of your executed scripts in the [Execution History](Execution History)

 ## Execution Plan

-An execution Plan is a collection of Lists
+This is what you should run/ schedule, this is a collection of lists / Tasks.
+An execution plan is what does something in the web :)
 An execution plan can have parameters, these parameters are only visible to the specific user.

+## Execution History

+Here you can see your previous executions

+Welcome to the done24bot wiki.

+This small doc is helps you to understand how this application works
+## For Users

+Please download the latest release of the application from the [releases](/xshopper/done24bot_v3/releases).
+Start the application and wait a bit.
+At the first start it will download the chrome for execution

+Search for an execution plan like this:
+And start the process.

+This script will do something :) ...
+TBD

+You can see the history of your executed scripts in the [Execution History](Execution History)

+# FAQ

+* Is it working in mobile? -> Not yet, as soon as the desktop application became stable we will work on the mobile version
+* Is it free? -> Yes, you can run scripts but the script will run max 5 mins and you can't use the scheduler
+* How can I pay? -> With paypal,
+* Can I have a new script? yes! please email your requirement to hello@done24bot.com
+* Is it safe? -> We try to make it safe as possible, have checks in the script ... etc
+* Do you save any passwords? -> No, we do not save the passwords from the website, we can save the cookies and local storage
+* How much is this? -> Desktop version cost $20 USD per month with unlimited run

+## For Script Developers

+Check out the [Execution Plan](Execution-Plan), [List](List) and [Task](Task) Sections

-# Develop
+# Elements

 ## Task
 Task is the smalleste element of the execution plan.